-Laundry is one of the hidden impacts on the environment.
-But it is also in plain sight.
+What is the relationship between laundry and the environment?
+One of the hidden impacts on the planet is in plain sight.
 We see the signs at hotels, advising us of the impact on natural resources, such as water, and instructions to leave the towels hung if you will use them again.
 It is easy to understand how hotel laundry has big impact, because of scale and volume.
 However, when you think about how much laundry you do at home, over the course of a week, year, decade, lifetime, your choices have huge impact as well.

 What you can do:

-- When replacing machines, opt for high efficiency, front load washers with weight sensors
+- When replacing machines, opt for high efficiency, front load washing machines with weight sensors

 - Wash with cold water